 Where Can I Find Support?

 While your family and friends may not have all of the answers you will want and need concerning adoption-related issues, they do know you best.
 Do not shy away from reaching out to this supportive circle for family and parenting advice.
-Getting together over coffee or even a quick chat on the phone with someone you know and trust can be a lifesaver for any parent raising a child who is in need of parenting advice or just a calming and reassuring listening ear.
+Getting together over coffee or even a quick chat on the phone with someone you know and trust can be a lifesaver for any parent raising a child who needs parenting advice or just a calming and reassuring listening ear.